munstermedia/deploy-commander/README.md

 ```

-## Setup folders
+## Code

-We'll need to create base folders for the configuration and templates.
+###/fabfile/

-There is a structure available in the ./config folder.
+This folder contains the main init files that will setup the base of the system.
-This folder contains different examples you can use for different type of projects.
+One of the main features is the settings.py that will load the configs

-Copy the example structure to get started.
+Utils are generic utils that can be used by all commands

-> Please take a look at the settings and try to understand what is stored in these files.
+###/command/

-> More information can be found further on in this document.
+This folder containts the commands.
+These are mapped <filename>.<method> in the config.